the majestic Denali National Park

 Incorporate Storytelling

-There are many, many ways to capture some great storytelling photos.
-In fact, that’s basically the essence of good photography—capturing interesting, meaningful scenes in an aesthetic way.
+There are many, many ways to capture storytelling through photos.
+In fact, that’s basically the essence of good photography: capturing interesting, meaningful scenes in an aesthetically pleasing way.

 Nevertheless, storytelling is such a key part of photography that it is 100% merited to mention and underline here.

-One additional dimension of storytelling photography is choosing between the classic photo and one that is maybe not as good of a shot but is better at telling the story of your adventure.
+One important dimension of storytelling photography is choosing between the classic photo and one that is maybe not quite as good of a shot but is better at telling the story of your adventure.

 The above photo is a great example.
-Before us was this amazing, breaching humpback whale.
-As it lept over and over again, instead of trying to get the perfect breaching-whale photo, I opted to continually set myself up to photograph my travelers in the shot for a “put yourself here” moment.
+Before us was this amazing breaching humpback whale.
+As it lept over and over again, instead of trying to get the perfect breaching-whale photo, I opted to continually set myself up to photograph our travelers in the shot for a “put yourself here” moment.

-While this isn’t necessarily a great photo of a whale, and you’d be justified in picking apart my composition and overall layout of the photo, one thing it is doing is showing you a part of our adventure together, and this is storytelling.
+While this isn’t necessarily a great photo of a whale, and you’d be justified in picking apart my composition and overall layout of the photo, one thing it is doing is showing you a part of our adventure together.
+This is storytelling!

 a single brown bear is shrouded by vegetation in Alaska

 Another technique of storytelling photography I like to look for is the opportunity to showcase the search for wildlife.
-Wildlife, even in Alaska, isn’t always just walking across the bridge toward you (well, in some cases, yes, the bears do that!).
-Thus, if you are only photographing the “end product” without detailing the search, the patience you needed, and the keen eye you had to spot said wildlife, you’re missing out on a big part of your story!
+Even in Alaska, wildlife isn’t always just walking across the bridge toward you.
+(Although, yes, in some cases, the bears do that!).
+Thus, if you only photograph the “end product” without detailing the search, the patience you needed, and the keen eye you had to spot said wildlife, you’re missing out on a big part of your story!

-A prime example above—although I could have zoomed in, or even moved further down the trail to get an unobscured photo of this bear, I chose to use some vegetation as framing to give the impression that we’re indeed exploring…we’re on a search for charismatic wildlife.
+A prime example: In the above photo, I could have zoomed in or even moved further down the trail to get an unobscured photo of this bear.
+Instead, I chose to use some vegetation as framing to illustrate that we’re indeed exploring…we’re on a search for charismatic wildlife.

-If you’re headed to Alaska, whether it’s this summer or a summer in the future, you are going to absolutely love it.
-If you’re bringing your camera along (of course you are), keep these tips in mind to come back with plenty of extraordinary photos that are sure to make you very happy!
+If you’re headed to Alaska on a wildlife photo safari, you’re going to absolutely love it.
+And if you’re bringing your camera along (which, of course, you are!), keep these tips in mind to come back with plenty of extraordinary photos that are sure to remind you of your extraordinary adventure for years to come.

 Cheers, and be well,